paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

     collation: Collation,
     /// The parent block's head-data.
     parent_head: HeadData,
-    /// The validation code hash hint.
-If no hint is provided, a best effort will be made
-    /// against the relay-parent's state.
+    /// The hash of the validation code the collation was created against.
-    validation_code_hash: Option<ValidationCodeHashHint>,
+    validation_code_hash: ValidationCodeHash,
     /// A response channel for receiving a `Seconded` message about the candidate
     /// once produced by a validator.
 This is not guaranteed to provide anything.
     result_sender: Option<ResponseChannel<SignedStatement>>,